 Things to do and see in Dubai on a short stopover:

-Using the airlines to visit Iceland on a stopover:
+Using Iceland Air to visit Iceland on a stopover:

 Iceland Air makes it easy for tourists to check out this beautiful country, if only for a few days.
 Book your flights with them and you can get a free stopover in Iceland to explore.
-They offer services to Iceland from Boston, New York, Seattle, Denver, Minneapolis/St. Paul, DC, Orlando, Tampa Bay, Anchorage, Vancouver, Montreal, Edmonton, Halifax, and Toronto.
+They offer services to Iceland from Chicago, Boston, New York, Philadelphia, Portland, Seattle, Denver, Minneapolis/St. Paul, DC, Orlando, Tampa Bay, Anchorage, Vancouver, Montreal, Edmonton, Halifax, and Toronto.
 You can book an Iceland stopover online at Iceland Air.